k-song14/k-song14.github.io/_posts/2022-06-08-PIC16BFinalProject.md

 ```

 Here is an example of what the scraped lyrics look like.
-For this specific demonstration, we scraped the lyrics for The Weeknd and exported it as a csv file (using scrapy crawl lyrics_spider -o lyrics.csv in the terminal), before reading it in as a pandas dataframe (for our webapp, it will be a JSON file and the terminal will not be needed):
+For this specific demonstration, we scraped the lyrics for The Weeknd and Drake and exported it as a csv file (using scrapy crawl lyrics_spider -o lyrics.csv in the terminal), before reading it in as a pandas dataframe (for our webapp, it will be a JSON file and the terminal will not be needed):

 ```python
 import pandas as pd